Measurement sets are the most important component to Patternmaker Pro. The drafting process requires measurements in order to work at all.

 What Measurements Are Required?

 Patternmaker Pro patterns all require some measurements.
 For example, height is required on every single draft.
-Children's patterns require the least amount and a conforming adult pattern with a bust will require the most.
+Simple patterns require the least amount and a conforming adult pattern with a bust will require the most.

 If you are strapped for time and you just want to do one pattern quickly, Patternmaker Pro will tell you what measurements are required.
 Select a pattern/garment in the catalog and the system will show you the list of measurements needed for drafting.

 If you missed a required measurement, don't worry.
 Patternmaker Pro will compare the pattern measurement requirements with measurements existing in the set.
 If any are missing, they will be displayed.

 A new Edit button will appear at the top of the missing measurement list.
 Select this button and the program will take you to the measurement set list allowing you to fill in those missing measurements.

 Simplify the Process